smnorris/fwapg/_sources/01_setup.md.txt

 export DATABASE_URL=postgresql://postgres:postgres@db:5432/fwapg
 ```

-To confirm that you can connect to the database with this environment variables, start `psql` with it as the first argument:
+To confirm that you can connect to the database with this environment variable, start `psql` with it as the first argument:

 ```bash
 $ psql $DATABASE_URL